About The Legislative Studies and Practice Programme

 ▪ The Government and Institutions of the Devolved Northern Ireland

 Please note: the new first semester module, 'The Government and Institutions of the Devolved Northern Ireland' will be taught on Fridays, 3-5pm.
-The programme involves full-time placements of normally four days per week from September to the end of May plus attendance at weekly seminars which will be scheduled during later afternoon or early evening.
+The programme involves full time placements of normally three days per week from September to the end of May plus attendance at weekly seminars which will be scheduled during later afternoon or early evening.

 Essays, exam, learning journals, themed report, portfolio, dissertation.